Feast of the Chair of St. Peter

 +Robert H. Brom, Bishop of San Diego, August 10, 2004

 Today’s challenge: Pray for our popes and bishops.
 Do not bad mouth priests because they are poor homilists.
 Priests do a lot more for our soul then speak a homily.
-Pray for our pope, bishops and priests to be held accountable when abusing children.
+Pray for our pope, bishops and priests to be held accountable when abuses happen in the Church.

 Be a servant, become a saint!